kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

 - Matrik accosts you: 2
 - As MC, kill Matrik via Sneak Attack
 - [QS Hotshot](<../Major Glitches/Hotshot#quick-save-hotshots>) back to Lower City using your pop-up
+  - This is faster than a [Neo Hotshot](<../Major Glitches/Hotshot#neo-hotshots>) because we already have the QS in Lower City
 - [Vulkar Door Clip DLZ](<../Major Glitches/Displaced Load Zone#vulkar-base-DLZ>)
   - Disable V-Sync and activate Solo Mode
   - Run Carth slightly forward, then swap to MC and [Conversation Queue](<../Techniques/Conversation Queue>) to Carth